 Taken together, these four stories show four ways to report rigorously on community challenges, while combatting news fatigue and giving people the information they need to get involved.
 This reframing enables people to make more informed decisions to support a response, improve it or reshape it – and make their communities better.

-Learn more about how to execute these four steps, and how to access more than 6,000 additional story examples and ideas, June 11 at 2pm EDT/11am PDT in our next webinar: Reporting on Responses.
+Learn more about how to execute these four steps, and how to access more than 6,000 additional story examples and ideas in our last webinar, recorded here: Reporting on Responses, and at Excellence in Journalism 2019.